weichea/scripts/README.md

 # scripts
-Some quick scripts to get things done.
+Some quick and dirty scripts to get things done.